Here are some resources to consult and considerations to bear in mind before returning to in-person worship.

 Apply for your Church to Host a Vaccination Event: Completing this form is the first step to notify MDH of your interest, but it does not guarantee that your church will be chosen.
 Submit application

 Gov. Tim Walz’s “StaySafe MN” guidance allows for churches to have limited in-person gatherings if they follow a strict protocol.
 We know how much we yearn to see each other face to face, and many of you may be eager start up in-person worship as soon as possible.
 The responsibility to keep people safe is now ours, and we ask you to consider the following as you make your decisions about opening your building:

 - Our commitment to a church that welcomes all means that we want worship to be fully accessible to all people.
 That most likely will entail multiple options of online and smaller, in-person gatherings so even our most vulnerable population can participate and we can reach the most people.
 Consider your capacity, and ensure that whatever you do is sustainable, of high quality, and your most effective missional strategy.

 - Our commitment to do no harm requires us to do our best to assure all persons’ safety for any church gathering or activity.
 What we know about COVID-19 is that church gatherings are considered one of the riskier activities for people to engage in because of the length of time spent in proximity to other persons, and the types of actions that happen in churches, such as singing and coffee fellowship.
-The StaySafe MN guidance for religious organizations is demanding, and we need to ascertain that we can comply before opening our doors.
+We need to ascertain that we can gather for worship safely before opening our doors.

 - The virus can be deadly.
 Yes, many have mild symptoms, but some suffer from the virulent form of the disease and die.
 The majority of our congregants are in the vulnerable age group of 65 and older, which calls us to be even more cautious.